+The ASW will be operational during spill for fish passage (spring spill, summer spill, and fall/winter surface spill), as defined in the FOP (Appendix E).

 High Crest (ASW-Hi):

 The ASW high crest spills approximately 7–8 kcfs when operated relative to the forebay operating range, per Table LGS-5.
 High crest spill patterns are in Table LGS-8 and Table LGS-9 (30% Spill).